-A special meeting of our common unitholders will be held at the Melrose Hotel, 3015 Oak Lawn Avenue, \\\\Floor, Room \\\\, Dallas, Texas 75219 on \\\\\ 2004, at \\\\a.m. local time for the following purposes:
+A special meeting of our common unitholders will be held at the Melrose Hotel, 3015 Oak Lawn Avenue, 1st Floor, Oak Lawn Terrace, Dallas, Texas 75219 on June 23, 2004, at 10:00 a.m. local time for the following purposes:

 - 1. To consider and vote upon a proposal to approve (a) a change in the terms of our class D units to provide that each class D unit is convertible into one of our common units and (b) the issuance of additional common units upon such conversion. - 2.
 To consider and vote upon a proposal to approve (a) a change in the terms of our special units to provide that each special unit is convertible into one of our common units upon the Bossier Pipeline becoming commercially operational and (b) the issuance of additional common units upon the Bossier Pipeline becoming commercially operational. - 3.
-To consider and vote upon a proposal to approve the terms of our 2004 Unit Plan, which provides for awards of common units or other rights to our employees, officers and directors.
+To consider and vote upon a proposal to approve the terms of our 2004 Unit Plan, which provides for awards of common units and other rights to our employees, officers and directors.

-We have set the close of business on \\\\\\\, 2004 as the record date for determining which common unitholders are entitled to receive notice of and to vote at the special meeting.
-A list of common unitholders entitled to vote is on file at our offices located at 2838 Woodside Street , Dallas, Texas 75204, and will be available for inspection by any common unitholder during the meeting.
+We have set the close of business on May 17, 2004 as the record date for determining which common unitholders are entitled to receive notice of and to vote at the special meeting.
+A list of common unitholders entitled to vote is on file at our offices located at 2838 Woodside Street, Dallas, Texas 75204, and will be available for inspection by any common unitholder during the meeting.

 YOUR VOTE IS IMPORTANT.
 If you cannot attend the special meeting, you may vote by mailing the proxy card in the enclosed postage-prepaid envelope.
-Any common unitholder attending the meeting may vote in person, even though he or she already has returned a proxy card.
+Any common unitholder attending the meeting may vote in person, even though he or she has already returned a proxy card.

-BY ORDER OF THE BOARD OF DIRECTORS OF U.S. PROPANE, L.L.C., the general partner of U.S. PROPANE, L.P.
+BY ORDER OF THE BOARD OF DIRECTORS OF U.S. PROPANE, L.L.C., the general partner of U.S. PROPANE, L.P., the general partner of ENERGY TRANSFER PARTNERS, L.P.

+ROBERT A. BURK

+Secretary

-Robert A. Burk Secretary U.S. Propane, L.L.C.
+U.S. Propane, L.L.C.